MicrosoftDocs/windows-itpro-docs/windows/deployment/update/device-health-using.md

 ![Main App Reliability view](images/app-reliability-main.png)

-When you click a particular app, the detailed **App reliability** view opens:
+When you click a particular app, the detailed **App reliability** view opens.
+The first element in the view is the App Information summary:

 ![App reliability view with columns for app name, publisher, devices with usage, devices with events, percentage of devices with events logged for that app, and percentage of devices with events as a "commercial average"](images/app-reliability-app-detail.png)

-The App Reliability view starts with the App Information summary, and contains the following:
+This table contains:

 - App name
 - Publisher